When we got up this morning, I was pleasantly surprised by temps just

 This trail soon disappears in a large area of driftwood debris or flotsam, I make a beeline across this

 mess straight for the river just 100 feet away and intersect the real trail along the way.
-And here’s my second river crossing with two
+Here’s my second river crossing with two

-hikers standing on the bank, I sit on a good sized rock and begin changing back
+hikers standing on the bank, I sit on a good sized rock to change back

 this trail go farther upriver?
 I tell

-look of dejection and explain “we’re camping at Steele Creek” then they slowly turn
+look of dejection and explain “we’re camping at Steele Creek” they slowly turn

 and head back to the Goat Trail and the long uphill trek to their waiting car.